opattison/jekyll-figure-image-tag/README.md

 > The figure element represents a unit of content, optionally with a caption, that is self-contained, that is typically referenced as a single unit from the main flow of the document, and that can be moved away from the main flow of the document without affecting the document’s meaning.
 [source](http://dev.w3.org/html5/markup/figure.html)

-It is a solid, semantic way to contain an image and add a substantial descriptive caption.
-I find it particularly useful for enhancing writing that has a scientific focus.
+Figures provide a solid, semantic way to contain an image related to an article and add a substantial descriptive caption.
+I would imagine that it could be particularly useful for enhancing writing that has a scientific focus.

 [More reading from the W3C spec](http://www.whatwg.org/specs/web-apps/current-work/multipage/grouping-content.html#the-figure-element) and the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/figure).